 Isolation exercises are single-joint movements that work only one muscle or muscle group and at a time.
 Examples of isolation exercises include the biceps curl or the quadriceps extension.

 Number Of Reps

 A rep is the number of times you lift and lower a weight in one set of an exercise.
 Lifting and lowering a weight 8 times before setting the weight down means you completed 8 reps for that exercise.
 Doing the right number of reps for an exercise at the right time is another crucial aspect of a muscle building workout program.

 Rep quantities and the way you perform them have great impact on the muscle.
 When you are lifting to build muscle, the number of reps per set that you perform should be at the correct range suitable for creating muscle fiber tear, because muscle damage leads to increase in muscle size.

-If your reps are too low or too high it may be ineffective in building muscle mass but suitable for having a different impact on the muscle.
-Example, strength gain without increase in muscle size is accomplished with low reps, and muscular endurance is accomplished with high reps.
+If your reps are too low or too high it may be ineffective for building muscle, but suitable for having a different impact on the muscle.
+For example, strength gain without increase in muscle size is accomplished with low reps, and muscular endurance is accomplished with high reps.